OUR BODY OF WORK

 We have one of the highest retention rates of any EMS education program in Iowa, and our certification exam success rate is also one of the highest among EMS education programs.

-You need to complete an approved Emergency Medical Technician (EMT) Basic training program before applying for either our certificate or associate of science EMS programs followed by a Mercy College EMT-Basic comprehensive written and skills exam.
-Additionaly, applicants for admission to the Associate of Science degree also need to provide proof of working toward certification/licensure as a national registered paramedic or Iowa paramedic specialist, or have completed the Mercy College Paramedic Certification Program.
+You will need to complete an approved Emergency Medical Technician (EMT) Basic training program before applying for our certificate or Associate of Science in EMS majors.
+Following your EMT-B course, you will be required to complete a Mercy College EMT-Basic comprehensive written and skills exam.
+If you're interested in our Associate of Science in EMS degree, you will also need to have completed the Mercy College Paramedic Certification Program, or provide proof of working toward certification/licensure as a national registered paramedic or Iowa paramedic specialist.

-In addition to classroom instruction, our students perform during clinical rotations in emergency departments, surgery, intensive care units, obstetrical units and pediatric intensive care units.
+In addition to classroom instruction, our students participate in clinical rotations in emergency departments, surgery, intensive care units, obstetrical units, and pediatric intensive care units.
 Field internships are provided for you through local EMS departments and paramedic-level EMS crews.

 Skills labs are available in Clinton, Creston, Des Moines, and Mason City, Iowa and contain hybrid learning formats consisting of online lectures and in-person skills labs.

 Are you a Military Medic 68W?
 If so, you may be eligible to receive five academic credits toward your paramedic license!